RaghavAtris69/RaghavAtris69/README.md

 ## About Me
 - 🔭 Aspiring AI Innovator | High School Entrepreneur 🎓
-- 🚀 Co Founder and CEO of [Existense](https://www.existense.in) An initiative with a very Intuitive and Advanced technology, aiming in reduction of human efforts and helping people in their daily lives.
+- 🚀 Co Founder and CEO of [Existense](https://www.existense.in) An initiative with a very Intuitive and Advanced technology, providing meaningful AI solutions, aiming in reduction of human efforts and helping people in their daily lives.
- - 💪 Currently working on AI and ML
+ - 💪 Currently working on AI and Personal Branding
 ---